 Here's one last look at the House of Haunts.
 Oh, almost forgot the flying witch comes from Midnight Jamboree SVG Kit here and the bats from Party On Elm Street SVG Kit here.
 I used some floral wiring and poked a hole through the top of the roof tower and used hot glue to secure it.

 I hope you have enjoyed my House of Haunts!
 I have had so much fun coming up with it, and if you haven't entered there are still a few days left!
-Good luck to all that are participating, there are already many great entries.
+Good luck to all who are participating, there are already many great entries.

 Wish me luck on the Challenge, I sure would love to win a Sizzix Eclipse or anything else for that matter!